-If you're particularly concerned you could try asking abut the source of the food products you're consuming and avoid anything from Fukushima or Ibraki prefectures. about 6 years ago
+If you're particularly concerned you could try asking abut the source of the food products you're consuming and avoid anything from Fukushima or Ibraki prefectures. almost 9 years ago

 Eleanor, I've been living in Osaka for 15 years and was here for what we call 311 (March 2011).
 By odd circumstance I was in a place where I could feel the quake (100s of miles away) but most on the street were oblivious.

 There have been several conflicting reports even within the country.
 Frankly, I think it's being downplayed.
 Conversely, the Germans were tenacious in their reports during the Chernobyl incident (another reason for travel insurance?) while I lived there.

 As for you traveling, even with a baby, Osaka, Nara, Kyoto etc, are all fine and safe.
 There does not appear to be much airborne radiation, though the marine radiation levels may not be being accurately reported.
 Most of Osaka's food is grown locally south and west.
 Tap water is first world.
 Bottled water and drinks machines abound.
 There are some concerns in Tokyo as it is closer to the accident, yes, background radiation levels are back to normal (and have been for sometime).